alexandrecuer/sharebox/README.md

 ```

 # Configuring mail services
-Assuming you are using gmail for mail delivering, you may need to configure your google account in order to allow external applications to use it
+Assuming you are using gmail for mail delivery, you may need to configure your google account in order to allow external applications to use it

 <img src=public/images/doc/gmail_less_secure_apps.png>